bormaxi8080/osint-timeline/DRAFT.md

 Browse Awesome Maps + Data, where vast amounts of information are beautifully mapped and visualized: https://github.com/thedoubler/awesome-maps-data

+Discover the connections between companies by exploring their Legal Entity Identifier.
+With just a click, unveil the network they're part of: https://search.gleif.org/#/search/

 ----

 Adana: Analytical DAshboard (for NArratives): https://github.com/soxoj/bellingcat-hackathon-watchcats